revolunet/angular-google-analytics/README.md

 In the case of universal analytics, these values will be used as the default for any tracker that does not have the `crossDomainLinker` and `crossLinkDomains` properties defined.
 All trackers with `crossDomainLinker: true` will register the cross-linked domains.

 ### Set Cookie Configuration
+**NOTE:** This method is being **deprecated**.
+Use the `fields` property on the account object instead.
+This property is defined for universal analytics account objects only and is set to `auto` by default.

 ```js
   // Set custom cookie parameters
   AnalyticsProvider.setCookieConfig({